jecs-imperial/occam-kahn/README.md

-# Kahn
+# Occam Kahn

-An implementation of Kahn's algorithm.
+An implementation of Kahn's algorithm for [Occam](https://github.com/jecs-imperial/occam).

 ### Contents